 Modern CRM platforms have expanded far beyond contact storage.
 They typically encompass four functional pillars.
 Sales automation manages the pipeline from lead to close: deal stages, probability weighting, activity tracking, quota management, and forecasting.
 Marketing automation handles campaign orchestration, lead scoring, email sequences, and attribution — connecting marketing spend to revenue outcomes.
 Service management provides case tracking, knowledge bases, SLA monitoring, and omnichannel support.
 Analytics and AI tie everything together with dashboards, predictive lead scoring, churn prediction, and next-best-action recommendations.

+According to Gartner, CRM remains the largest and fastest-growing enterprise software category, with global spending exceeding $80 billion annually.
+Forrester estimates that well-implemented CRM delivers an average return of $8.71 for every dollar invested, though results vary dramatically based on implementation quality and adoption rates.
 The architectural shift that defines modern CRM is the move from “system of record” to “system of intelligence.”
 Early CRM was passive — it stored what salespeople entered.
 Today, CRM platforms actively ingest data from email, calendar, phone, chat, website behavior, and third-party enrichment sources.
 AI models surface insights: which deals are at risk, which leads are most likely to convert, which accounts are showing expansion signals.
 This transforms CRM from administrative overhead into a decision-support system that directly influences revenue.

 The most common failure mode in CRM adoption is treating it as a monitoring tool for management rather than a productivity tool for the frontline.
 When salespeople view CRM as a reporting burden — data entry that helps their manager but not them — adoption collapses.
 The best implementations design CRM workflows around the seller experience: minimizing data entry through automation, surfacing actionable insights at the point of need, and making CRM the path of least resistance for daily work rather than an obligation layered on top of it.